cloudify-cosmo/getcloudify.org/source/guide/3.2/webui-blueprints-page.md

 # Topology
 The [Topology]({{page.terminology_link}}#topology) is an application’s graph of nodes and their relationships, which describes the lifecycle events or other operations that each node and relationship exposes for use in workflows.<br>
 Each of the blueprint's nodes is displayed as a square container, which can contain other nodes.
-Each of the nodes has a title describing its name, and an icon to indicate the [node type]({{page.node_types_link}}).<br>
+Each node has a title describing its name, and an icon to indicate the [node's type]({{page.node_types_link}}).<br>
-[Relationships]({{page.relationships_link}}) between nodes are marked with arrows, starts from the connected node and ends in the target node.<br>
+[Relationships]({{page.relationships_link}}) between nodes are marked with arrows, starts from the connected node and ends at the target node.<br>
 The topology view shows only the application nodes and not the network nodes.
-If a node has network dependency, it will be displayed as a bullet icon in the node title.<br>
+If a node has a network dependency, it will be displayed as a bullet icon in the node's title.<br>
-The number of [node instances]({{page.terminology_link}}#node-instance) is marked in a bullet beside the node type icon.<br>
+The number of [node instances]({{page.terminology_link}}#node-instance) is marked in a bullet beside the node's type icon.<br>

 ![Blueprint topology](/guide/images/ui/ui-blueprint-topology.png)